Saving vs. Investing - What is Savings

 Home equity is a tricky one.
 While many people don’t necessarily approach paying off their home mortgage as savings, it’s easy to view the equity in your home as savings.
 After all, for many, it’s the one place where they have the most cash.

-Furthermore, the value of your home is completely independent of how much equity you’ve built up, so it’s faulty thinking to associate your home value as a rate of return on your equity.
+Furthermore, the value of your home is completely independent of how much equity you’ve built up, so it’s faulty thinking to associate your home value with a rate of return on your equity.

 To access your equity, you’d have to get bank approval, based on your income and ability to repay.
 This isn’t in your control because it requires a gatekeeper.